T of C

 This characteristic continued to be found in other early- and mid-Ming dynasty handbooks, then it gradually disappeared.
 According the Zhu Quan, the compiler of Shen Qi Mi Pu, he was trying to rescue the qin by reviving melodies he had found from sources apparently from the Song dynasty.
 Could it be that flatted thirds and other characteristics specific to such melodies as these include characteristics specific to the Song dynasty?

-To my knowledge at that time there had been no research done comparing the modality of these sections.
+To my knowledge at that time there had been no research done comparing the modality of these divisions.

 In this regard see also the comments and links above under Man Shang Diao.